Darkness at Noon: The First Hearing

-Rubashov meditates on his life: since joining the Party as a teenager, Rubashov has officered soldiers in the field, won a commendation for "fearlessness", repeatedly volunteered for hazardous assignments, endured torture, betrayed other communists who deviated from the Party line, and proven that he is loyal to its policies and goals.
+Rubashov meditates on his life.
+Since joining the Party as a teenager, Rubashov has officered soldiers in the field, won a commendation for "fearlessness", repeatedly volunteered for hazardous assignments, endured torture, betrayed other communists who deviated from the Party line, and proven that he is loyal to its policies and goals.
 Recently he has had doubts.
 Despite 20 years of power, in which the government caused the deliberate deaths and executions of millions, the Party does not seem to be any closer to achieving the goal of a socialist utopia.
 That vision seems to be receding.
 Rubashov is in a quandary, between a lifetime of devotion to the Party on the one hand, and his conscience and the increasing evidence of his own experience on the other.

 From this point, the narrative switches back and forth between his current life as a political prisoner and his past life as one of the Party elite.
 He recalls his first visit to Berlin about 1933, after Adolf Hitler gained power.
 Rubashov was to purge and reorganise the German communists.
 He met with Richard, a young German communist cell leader who had distributed material contrary to the Party line.
 In a museum, underneath a picture of the Pietà, Rubashov explains to Richard that he has violated Party discipline, become "objectively harmful", and must be expelled from the Party.
 A Gestapo man hovers in the background with his girlfriend on his arm.
 Too late, Richard realises that Rubashov has betrayed him to the secret police.
 He begs Rubashov not to "throw him to the wolves", but Rubashov leaves him quickly.
-Getting into a taxicab, he realises that the taxicab driver is also a communist.
-The taxicab driver, implied to be a communist, offers to give him free fare, but Rubashov pays the fare.
+Getting into a taxicab, Rubashov worries whether the driver had overheard the conversation between himself and Richard.
+The taxicab driver, who signals himself as a communist, offers to give him free fare, but Rubashov pays without speaking to the driver.
 As he travels by train, he dreams that Richard and the taxicab driver are trying to run him over with a train.

 This scene introduces the second and third major themes of Darkness at Noon.
 The second, suggested repeatedly by the Pieta and other Christian imagery, is the contrast between the brutality and modernity of communism on the one hand, and the gentleness, simplicity, and tradition of Christianity.
 Although Koestler is not suggesting a return to Christian faith, he implies that communism is the worse of the two alternatives.
 The third theme is the contrast between the trust of the rank and file communists, and the ruthlessness of the Party elite.
 The rank and file trust and admire men like Rubashov, but the elite betrays and uses them with little thought.
 As Rubashov confronts the immorality of his actions as a party chief, his abscessed tooth begins to bother him, sometimes reducing him to immobility.